Kidney Stone Conflict Management

 K. D. ‘Casey’ McKibbon

-To me, focusing on the local bad guys is important, (especially if your in a Congregationalist model) but to leave it there is to miss the deeper dimension of the problem.
-In my analysis the locals get the trouble going but the real villain is the systemic nature of this evil.
+To me, focusing on the local bad guys is important, (especially if you’re in a Congregationalist model) but to leave it there is to miss the deeper dimension of the problem.
+In my analysis, the locals get the trouble going but the real villain is the systemic nature of this evil.
 This is followed closely by ‘church officials’, who unwittingly carry on the tradition of abuse.
 (I use church officials in the generic sense to describe the various presbyteries, bishops, field staff, church civil servants, colleagues, committees etc.,) I will deal with the systemic nature of the problem at another time.

 It is not my intention to demonize these officials; at best they are not aware that their attempts at conflict management are determined by the system’s historic hidden agenda.
 These officials see their role as ‘protecting’ the institution and doing their best by you.
 They honestly believe they are trying to help you.
 I just wish they wouldn’t try so hard.
 They get angry and hurt at any suggestion that their actions are being questioned or that you are not being treated fairly.

-All Churches use ‘kidney stone conflict management’.
+All churches use ‘kidney stone conflict management’.
 All their efforts rest upon the assumption that this fight too shall pass and we will get back to ‘normal’, after all we have seen this problem all our lives.
 Kidney stone conflict ‘resolution’ has four main hidden but demonic assumptions dictating the agenda.
 Clustered around these four are a multitude of other less important assumptions.

 - The Victim is blamed.
 The ‘resolution’ outcomes in church fights continually demonstrate clearly that the minister gets the actual blame no matter who or what the real problem is.